TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to TorahBibleCodes Sphinx documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**TorahBibleCodes** is a Free, Open-Source Python Project that enables you to search for hidden Torah Bible Codes in the Hebrew Torah and Bible.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Please visit our web site <https://TorahBibleCodes.com/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including